Nonpermanent/Seasonal Employee Benefits

 At the Time of the Initial Appointment: If, at the time of initial appointment, it is known that the employee is anticipated to work for a six-month consecutive period or more, and average at least 80 hours per month with at least eight hours in each month, they will become eligible for benefits as of the beginning of the appointment.
 (See WAC 182-12-114(1)(a)(i) – PEBB benefits eligibility.)
 In Workday:

-• For Nonpermanent Scheduled appointments, if the appointment term (i.e. position term) is six months or more, and the work hours 20 or more per week, they will be determined to be eligible at the beginning of the appointment.
+- For Nonpermanent Scheduled appointments, if the position term is six months or more, and the work hours 20 or more per week, they will be determined to be eligible at the beginning of the appointment.
 As a scheduled appointment, we know the person will be working at least 8 hours a month during the appointment.
+Important: it is the position term, not the appointment length, that is used to determine eligibility.

-• For Nonpermanent Non-Scheduled appointments, if the appointment term (i.e. position term) is six months or more, and the work hours 20 or more per week, with the additional data verifying they are anticipated to work at least 8 hours a month during at least a six month period, they will be determined to be eligible at the beginning of the appointment.
+- For Nonpermanent Non-Scheduled appointments, if the position term is six months or more, and the work hours 20 or more per week, with the additional data verifying they are anticipated to work at least 8 hours a month during at least a six month period, they will be determined to be eligible at the beginning of the appointment.
+Important: it is the position term, not the appointment length, that is used to determine eligibility.

 It is important departments accurately reflect the anticipated work pattern when they enter jobs into Workday, since that information is what HRS Benefits will use to determine benefit eligibility.
 Changes to the job after the fact will not change the initial benefit eligibility determination.